katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 > :beginner: **An important note about additive genetic variance**: It is important to bear in mind how the input genetic data for outlier or association models is being interpreted by the model.
 When dealing with many of these models (and input genotype files) the assumption is that the SNP effects are [additive](https://link.springer.com/referenceworkentry/10.1007/978-3-319-47829-6_5-1).
 This can be seen from, for example, the way we encode homozygous reference allele, heterozygous, and homozygous alternate allele as "0", "1", and "2" respectively in a BayPass input genofile.
 For the diploid organism (with two variant copies for each allele) one copy of a variant (i.e. heterozygous) is assumed to have half the effect of having two copies.
 However, what if the locus in question has dominance effects?
 This would mean the heterozygous form behaves the same as the homozygous dominant form, and it would be more appropriate to label these instead as "0", "0", "1".
 But with thousands, if not millions of (most likely) completely unknown variants in a dataset, how can we possibly know?
 The answer is we cannot.
 And most models will assume additive effects, because this the simplest assumption.
 However, by not factoring in dominance effects we could possible be missing many important functional variants, as Reynolds et al. [2021](https://www.nature.com/articles/s41588-021-00872-5) demonstrates.
 Genomics is full of caveats and pitfalls, which while providing new directions to explore can be a bit overwhelming.
 Remember, you selection analysis doesn't have to be exhaustive, just make sure it is as fit for purpose within your study design.
 There is so much going on in just one genome, there is no way you can analyse everything in one go.

 Now let's set Bayescan to run.
-Using the ``nano bayescan_starling.sl`` we will create a slurm script and submit it to run using the command ``sbatch bayescan_starling.sl``.
+Using the ``nano bayescan_starling.sl`` we will create a slurm script and submit it to run using the command ``bash bayescan_starling.sh``.
 This should take approximately 1 hr to run.
 Currently everything is set to default, but read the manual if you want to understand what they mean and how to refine them if needed.

 ```
 #!/bin/bash -e